koush/docs.scrypted.app/homekit.md

 <ImagePopup src="/img/hksv-enable.jpg"></ImagePopup>

-## HomeKit Troubleshooting

-The [HomeKit Troubleshooting Guide](https://github.com/koush/scrypted/blob/main/plugins/homekit/README.md) can be found in the plugin or on Github.

 ## HomeKit Bridge vs Accessory Mode

 HomeKit can connect to two different types of devices: `Accessories` and `Bridges`. `Bridges` host multiple devices, while `Accessories` only host one.
 By default, cameras in Scrypted are paired in `Accessory Mode`.
 Each Camera in Scrypted will have its own QR Code.
 While this can be tedious to set up compared to Home Assistant and Homebridge which Bridge their cameras, Accessory Mode results in better performance: